 Climbing means more resistance, and more resistance means more work.
 Be sure to use a fan to keep your core temperature down so you can perform at your best!

 For more information on why cooling is important for indoor riding, and how to do it best, read Staying Cool on Zwift.

-Of course, you can also ride a lighter bike.
-This can get expensive outdoors, but on Zwift you have access to the Drop Shop which is stocked with an ever-increasing number of virtual frames and wheelsets.
+Don’t let your bike and wheels weigh you down!
+Like in real life, you can move lighter equipment uphill a little faster.
+Upgrading to a lightweight bike can get expensive outdoors, but on Zwift you have access to the Drop Shop.
+This virtual shop is stocked with an ever-increasing number of frames and wheelsets.
+They’ll unlock as you level up, then you can “buy” them with your hard-earned drops.
+Browse the items available to you in the shop and scope out their stats.
 If a frame is rated at 2 stars for weight, it will climb slower than a frame rated at 4 stars.

-Find a frame and wheelset with a high star weight rating and you can trim seconds or even minutes off of your climbs.
+Find a frame and wheelset with a high star weight rating and you really can trim seconds or even minutes off of your climbs.
+A high aerodynamic rating will help when it’s time to go back downhill.
 Learn more at Garage Guide: Choosing the Best Frame and Wheelset for Your Event.